jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-10.md

 This could have been easily prevented by setting a price on the coinage of bullion.
 But such a regulation was never thought of.

-Any regulation of the above kind is very absurd because=
+Any regulation of the above kind is very absurd because:
 - there is no fear if things be left to their free course that any nation will want money sufficient for the circulation of their commodities, and
 - every ban of exportation is always ineffectual, and very often occasions the exportation of more than otherwise would be.